Pilgrimage Sites in India

 Arthunkal

-St. Andrew's Basilica, the world's largest shrine to St. Sebastian, draws millions to its January feast when eagles mysteriously circle the miraculous statue during the seaside procession.
+St. Andrew's Basilica is the world's largest shrine to St. Sebastian, and its January feast draws millions to a procession along the shore.

 Chennai